akingry/PHash-Pi-OTP-Toolkit/README.md

 ## Security Considerations & Limitations

 * **Client-Side Operation:** All cryptographic operations occur in the user's browser.
 No data (image, passphrase, plaintext, ciphertext) is transmitted to any server.
-This enhances privacy but also means the security relies on the integrity of the client's environment.
-* **Importance of Full Pi String:** The tool is designed to use 30,000 embedded Pi digits.
-If this string is truncated, the effective keyspace for the Pi offset is drastically reduced, severely weakening the security and leading to potential offset collisions.
-* **pHash Properties:** Perceptual hashes are designed for similarity detection, not cryptographic collision resistance.
-While distinct images will generally produce distinct pHashes, it's theoretically possible for two different images to yield the same pHash or pHashes that, when combined with a passphrase, lead to the same Pi offset for short messages.
+* **pHash Properties:** While distinct images will generally produce distinct pHashes, it's theoretically possible for two different images to yield the same pHash or pHashes that, when combined with a passphrase, lead to the same Pi offset for short messages.
-* **Passphrase Strength:** The security heavily relies on the secrecy and complexity of the passphrase.
-The "folding" mechanism ensures the entire passphrase contributes, but a weak passphrase remains a weak link.
+* **Passphrase Strength:** The "folding" mechanism of the passphrase (see step 2 above) ensures the entire passphrase contributes.
 * **Key Uniqueness (Image + Passphrase):** The combination of the image's pHash and the full passphrase is what makes the derived Pi offset (and thus the OTP pad) unique.
-* **Not a True OTP:** While inspired by OTPs, the pad is deterministically generated.
-If the same image and passphrase are used to encrypt different messages of the same length that result in the same initial `decimalValue` for the offset calculation (before the message-length dependent modulo), they will use the same keystream segment, violating OTP principles.
-The message-length dependent modulo in `deriveSeedOffset` mitigates this for many cases but doesn't eliminate all cryptographic weaknesses inherent in a deterministic pad.
 * **Experimental Nature:** This tool is an educational and experimental implementation.
 For production-level security, use well-vetted, standardized cryptographic libraries and protocols.

-## Technical Details
+## Technical Overview

 * **Language:** HTML, CSS, JavaScript (ES6+).
-* **Single File:** Designed to run as a single `otp_tool.html` file.
+* **Single File:** Designed to run as a single html file.
 * **pHash Implementation:** Embedded "Average Hash" algorithm.
 * **Pi Source:** Embedded string of the first 30,000 digits of Pi.
 * **Encoding:** UTF-8 for text-to-byte conversion, Base64 for ciphertext representation.